 - You will need to wait for a certain period of time after you stop endocrine therapy before you try to get pregnant.
 This is to clear the medication from your body.
 If you do interrupt endocrine therapy, we recommend you restart it after your child is born or after you stop breastfeeding.

 Use birth control to keep from getting pregnant until you talk with your healthcare team to come up with a plan that works for you.
 Copper-based intrauterine device (IUD) and condoms are forms of birth control that don’t have hormones.
-For more information, read our resources Sexual Activity During Cancer Treatment: Information for Women and Sexual Activity During Cancer Treatment: Information for Men.
+For more information, read Sex and Your Cancer Treatment.

 Children born to women who have been treated for breast cancer don’t have a higher risk of birth defects compared to children born to women who didn’t have cancer treatment.
 But, it’s important to wait until your doctor tells you it’s okay before trying to get pregnant.
 You will need to wait to get pregnant until all the medications from your treatment are completely cleared from your body.

 If I have a genetic mutation associated with my cancer, is there anything I can do to keep from passing the mutation to my future children?